distortednet/redditcontentinator/README.md

 Future features (hopefully):
- - input box to monitor subreddit of your choice (this can currently be done by manipulating the &subreddit= url parameter.)
  - audio notification on new posts with checkbox toggle
  - username/subreddit filter to help dedupe content by users that cross post, or to filter unwanted subreddits from /r/all
  - allow users to select the interval time for live loading content